For many people, the election was a shock—but for me, it was a betrayal.

 This election was painful because it created an identity crisis for me, of sorts.
 It was an exercise in getting to know myself—the person I am as an adult, versus the one I was as a kid.

-I am in the unique position to remember how daunting it was when the Mexicans first arrived that year to work in our stone quarries (I still remember the first time they came to the ice cream stand), but to have also have traveled the world and seen how daunting it can be when the Americans arrive, all the same.
+I am in the unique position to remember how daunting it was when a handful of Mexicans arrived that year to work in our stone quarries (I still remember the first time they came to the ice cream stand), but to have also have traveled the world and seen how daunting it can be when the Americans arrive, all the same.

 I am in the unique position to understand what economic despair feels like, and worry, and shame and resentment, but I also understand that upward mobility isn’t a function of how much money you can make, but how much you’re willing to learn.
 Money isn’t our greatest challenge: Creating a culture of belief is.
 Because we desperately need people who believe that they are smart and capable and wonderful, and that their ideas are worthy of pursuit.
 Money follows ideas, not jobs.

 And last but not least, I am in the unique position to be both a person who understands, and frankly, a person who sometimes doesn’t.